steqeq/0000/docs/reference/gpu-arch/gpu-arch-spec-overview.rst

 Compute Units
   Number of compute units on the GPU.
 Wavefront Size
   Amount of work-items that execute in parallel on a single compute unit.
+This is equivalent to the warp size in HIP.
 LDS
   The Local Data Share (LDS) is a low-latency, high-bandwidth scratch pad memory.
 It is local to the compute units, shared by all work-items in a work group.
+In HIP this is the shared memory, which is shared by all threads in a block.
 L3 Cache
   Size of the level 3 cache.
 Shared by all compute units on the same GPU.
 Caches vector and scalar data and instructions.
 L2 Cache